Restore a perkier, more youthful breast position.

 A breast lift raises the breast and nipple to a more youthful position.
 This procedure is ideal for correcting sagging caused by pregnancy, weight fluctuation, or aging, often restoring the breast profile you had years ago.

-Following mastopexy, patients wear a supportive surgical bra continuously for three to four weeks.
-Significant swelling and bruising typically resolve within two weeks.
-Most patients comfortably return to desk work within ten to fourteen days.
-Overhead activities, lifting more than ten pounds, and high-impact exercise are restricted for six weeks.
-Scars begin to fade over six to eighteen months; silicone sheeting and sun protection are strongly recommended during scar maturation.
+After a breast lift, patients wear a supportive surgical bra for about three to four weeks.
+Swelling and bruising are usually most noticeable early and improve significantly within about two weeks.
+Many patients return to desk work within ten to fourteen days.
+Overhead activity, lifting more than about ten pounds, and high-impact exercise are limited for about six weeks.
+Scars fade gradually over six to eighteen months, and silicone scar care plus sun protection can support better scar maturation.

 Surgical bra worn at all times.
 Drains managed if placed.
 Significant swelling and bruising expected; managed with medication and light activity.